 Solar PV systems can be costly, however, once installed they require little maintenance and will provide you with “free” electricity for 25 years or more.
 You will have immediate reductions in your monthly utility bill.
 The actual long-term payback of your system will depend on how much energy you use and how fast utility rates escalate, since you do not incur these costs as utility rates increase.
 Incentive programs, which vary by state, may also significantly reduce your cost of installing a PV solar system.

 Solar thermal systems are based on simple, yet time-proven technology and can be adapted to existing buildings as well as new construction.
 They can provide as much as seventy to eighty percent of your hot water for a whole year, greatly diminishing the water heating piece of your monthly utility bill.
 Although solar hot water systems technology has been around for many years, new improvements have made today’s solar systems more effective, dependable and durable than those used prior.

 As it becomes increasingly important and possible to move toward renewable energy sources, solar energy systems can be among the best new home features or home improvement investments you make.

 There are increasing numbers of programs to help finance the purchase of a home with a solar energy system.
 Mortgage financing options include your primary mortgage or a second mortgage such as a US HUD loan.
 Solar energy systems are often financed as part of a home equity loan, because the interest on the loan is tax deductible.
 Additionally, some states offer low interest loans to assist with system acquisition.
-See incentives for your state in our Clean Power Section on this web site.

 There are many incentives for installing solar PV and thermal systems.
 Since 2006, a federal tax credit equivalent to 30% of the cost of installation has been available for each system placed in service.
 The Internal Revenue Code has a 5-Year Accelerated Depreciation Schedule for commercial solar systems Tax incentives vary from state-to-state.